mk12/sicp/notes/text.md

 ### 2.1.4: Extended Exercise: Interval Arithmetic

 - We want to design a system that allows us to manipulate inexact quantities with known precision (uncertainty).
-- To do this, we need arithmetic operations for combining intervals -- ranges of possible values.
+- To do this, we need arithmetic operations for combining intervals---ranges of possible values.

 ## 2.2: Hierarchical Data and the Closure Property